TheRealMattDunn/mattdunn.info/content/notes/Terraform Output Values.md

 - `description`
 - `sensitive`
 - `depends_on`
-	- Dependencies that cannot be recogncies implicitly
+	- Dependencies that cannot be recognised implicitly
 	- Last resort